 Quitting before you have accepted a new job makes is a mistake for two primary reasons:

-So, if you can avoid it, don't quit one job before you find a replacement.
+So, if you can avoid it, don't quit one job before you find the replacement.

 Even though employers prefer job seekers who are currently employed, most of them view one of their own employees who is job hunting as "disloyal" or a "risk" to the organization.
 They fear that customer lists or product secrets or something critical will be stolen by the departing employee and given to the new employer, possibly a competitor.

-Often, your current employer's competitors could be your next employer.
+One of your current employer's competitors could be your next employer.
 But, proceed cautiously when contacting and interviewing with these potential employers.
 It is possible that they might be interested in you only for information they could get from you about your current employer - a big risk for you.
-Read Job-Hunt's Research expert Parmelee Eastman's article, 5 Landmines to Avoid When Interviewing at Competitors.

-See Job-Hunt's Stealth Job Search Tips for suggestions on how to keep your job search a secret from your current employer.
+See Job-Hunt's Guide to a Stealth Job Search for suggestions on how to keep your job search a secret from your current employer.